 Track Business Expenses

 You also want to track expenses carefully since they could qualify as business deductions.
-For instance, some self-employed individuals can deduct their car insurance on their taxes if they use their vehicle for business purposes.
-Some other common business expenses include office supplies, business travel and separate work phone lines.
+For instance, some self-employed individuals can deduct their car insurance from their taxes if they use their vehicle for business purposes.
+Some other common business expenses include office supplies, business travel, and separate work phone lines.

 Some freelancers prefer to collect and send all of their expenses to an accountant without sorting them first.
 Others prefer to have a more hands-on approach and sort their own expenses.
 Although you can keep track of business expenses on your own, you should at least consult an accountant or tax specialist to make sure you are doing it accurately.

 When you are self-employed, having separate business and personal accounts can make it easier to manage your money.
 You will be able to see your income stream by looking at the right accounts.
 This also makes it simpler to see business expenses since they will not be mixed in with personal spending.

 Although it is not a requirement to separate personal and business accounts, it can be beneficial.
 One advantage is that you can set up a savings account just for your work.
 Then, you can use this account to pay for business purchases and investments.

 When things are going well, it may be tempting to either stop contributing to an emergency fund or dip into it and take money out.
 However, self-employment means that you should always have a fully-funded emergency fund and avoid using it unless there is an actual need.

 In general, you want to keep three to six months of expenses in an emergency fund.
 If you are struggling to come up with these amounts, aim for at least one month of expenses.
 The goal is to have enough in the fund to pay all of your bills in case your income streams dry up.

 One option is to keep the money in an online savings account for easier access.
 Look for accounts with no monthly maintenance fees and competitive rates.
 Some banks allow you to organize a savings account into categories, which is similar to having virtual envelopes for different expenses.
 You can create a separate category for an emergency fund.